6 Symptoms of an Oil Pan Gasket Leak and Replacement Cost

 Here’s what to do if your oil pan gasket is leaking:

-If you notice a leak while driving, safely pull over and turn off the vehicle.
-If you observe the leak after parking, do not restart the car.
+If you see a leak while driving, make certain to safely pull to the side and cut the engine.
+If you are already parked and notice a leak, do not start the engine.

 Is It Safe To Drive With An Oil Pan Gasket Leak?